The Best Tactical Knife Review

 What We Didn’t Like

-Some people point out that the spring assist mechanism is quite weak.
-That’s only partially true – namely, the locking (and unlocking) mechanism of Ruger won’t just “spring out” at the exact moment when you use it, but it works just fine.
+Some people point out that the spring assist mechanism is relatively weak.
+That’s only partially true—namely, Ruger’s locking (and unlocking) mechanism won’t just “spring out” at the exact moment you use it, but it works just fine.

 Pros